19 March 2019

 My Gateway has selected students from Camden High School to engage with different trades in a new program to encourage apprenticeship pathways.

 My Gateway’s Trade Engagement Program launched at the beginning of this year, with 17 Year 10 Camden High students participating.
-The students attend Campbelltown TAFE one day per week, gaining hands-on experience and exposure to different trades, with engineering the focus of Term 1.
+The students attend TAFE NSW Campbelltown one day per week, gaining hands-on experience and exposure to different trades, with engineering the focus of Term 1.
 The students will also undertake work experience as part of the program.

 Students Tomas and Lucas putting new skills to work in class earlier this term.
 Photo credit: My Gateway.